One in 12 witnessed sexual harassment in Lloyd's insurance market - survey

 Sixty percent of the survey respondents were men and 90% of respondents based in London.

-(Reporting by Carolyn Cohn; editing by David Evans)
+(Additional reporting by Sinead Cruise; editing by David Evans and Louise Heavens)

 By Carolyn Cohn